JaceDeane/pokeRGBplus/TO DO.md

 - Update DVs, attributes, encounter music, etc. for Giovanni & other re-implemented R/B trainers

-- Determine proper parties for Giovanni's (and the other important trainers') battles; Should Yellow version be prioritised?
+- Determine proper party lineups for Giovanni's (and the other important trainers') battles; Should Yellow version be prioritised?

 - Hide Cerulean Cave from wild Area location showings in the Pokédex